trthatcher/DiscriminantAnalysis.jl/doc/index.rst

     = \mathbf{W}_k^{\intercal} \mathbf{\Sigma}_k \mathbf{W}_k
     = I \quad \implies \quad \mathbf{W} = \mathbf{\Sigma}^{-1/2}

-This is accomplished using an eigendecomposition of the covariance matrix or a singular value decomposition of the data matrix.
-We can then use the
+This is accomplished using an QR or singular value decomposition of the data matrix where possible.
+When the covariance matrix must be calculated directly, the Cholesky decomposition is used to whiten the data instead.

-transformation:
+Once the whitening matrix has been computed, we can then use the transformation:

 .. math::